-As a young woman it could be difficult to be seen as someone with knowledge of woodlands and up to date funding opportunities as well as knowledge on land management, farming and wildlife.
-This job requires you to know a lot about several different fields to ensure you’ve able to give the most suitable advice.
+As a young woman, it could be difficult to be seen as someone with knowledge of woodlands and up-to-date funding opportunities as well as knowledge on land management, farming and wildlife.
+This job requires you to know a lot about several different fields to ensure you’re able to give the most suitable advice.

 What education/training did you have?